Frigidaire EFIC189 Portable Ice Maker Not Making Ice — Troubleshooting Guide

 1. Unplug the EFIC189 from the wall outlet

-2. Allow the unit to sit at room temperature for 2-3 hours, which will naturally melt the ice buildup
+2. Allow the unit to sit at room temperature for 2-3 hours to naturally melt the ice buildup

 3. Do not use hot water or direct heat, which can damage seals and plastic components